Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Reinforcement Learning with Scene-Rep Transformers

 where cross-modality inputs $\mathbf{X}=\mathbf{Q}, \mathbf{Y}=\mathbf{K}, \mathbf{V}$ and mask $\mathbf{M}$.
 The cross-modality dynamic is represented as:

 where $i = 1,2,\cdots,n$.
 The residual connection is added to emphasize the dynamic $D^i_{Mt}$ of neighbor vehicles, while preserving the information flow in cases unavailable for $K^n_t$.

-\emph{3) Aggregating Level:} The third stage focus on the high-level interactions of ego vehicle for decision-making with other neighbor vehicles.
+\emph{3) Aggregating Level:} The third stage focuses on the agent-level interactions of ego vehicle for decision-making with motion and map information flow for other neighbor vehicles.
 It is still assumed that in the scene, there is no interaction among neighbor vehicles.
-Thus in this top-level, the scene representation is encoded by aggregation with the ego dynamic itself $D^{ego}_{Mt}$ and the cross-modality output $\{C^1_t, \cdots, C^n_t\}$ for neighbor vehicles, the structure also follows the cross attention scheme:
+Thus in this level, the scene representation is encoded by aggregation with the ego dynamic itself $D^{ego}_{Mt}$ and the cross-modality output $\{C^1_t, \cdots, C^n_t\}$ for neighbor vehicles, the structure also follows the cross attention scheme:

 \emph{4) Output Level:} The output stage also counts the future heuristic for the ego vehicle, which should be determined through interaction awareness of neighbor vehicles.
-The intuition is to query the candidate route waypoints given ego dynamics and its interactions with surrounding neighbors which also have knowledge for their future intentions.
+The intuition is to query the candidate route waypoints given ego dynamics and its interactions with surrounding neighbors which also have knowledge of their future intentions.
 Another cross-attention Transformer is designed to model this intention:

 The final representation $h_t$ is also passed through a residual connection in the output level.
 It is a well-structured representation given all the interactions from different levels of the input state.